 If you know me, I recommend four gallons of water per person per day.
 That may seem like a lot, but you will need a whole lot more than this amount.
 You may have neighbors that only have the contaminated water from their kitchen faucet if the water lines even work.

 Please keep in mind if our water supply is compromised we will not be able to use that hot water heater we all have which may be a 40-50 gallon tank.
 Your swimming pools will become a haven for algae without electricity.
 You can purify it if you have water purifiers stocked.
-I have a Big Berkey and several Life Straws and Berkey Sports Water Bottles.
-This is somewhat new, Family Life Straw Unit.

 You need water for cooking, hydrating yourself, personal hygiene and washing at least your underwear.
 While we’re talking about it, please give lots of underwear this year to family members for Christmas.